Southern Eats: Hoppin’ John

 hoppin-john-2

-I found the more parsley the better and of course hot sauce never hurt anything!
-I hope you enjoy this as much as we need!
-Check back with us as we will have more southern recipes to share with ya’ll very soon.
+I found the more parsley, the better, and of course, hot sauce never hurt anything!
+I hope you enjoy this as much as we did!

 Leave a Reply